Schizophreni/CoIC/README.md

 ### Evaluation

-Plase following instruction below to test the model:
+Please follow the instruction below to test the model: